BrentGrammer/PROGNOTES/Architecture/SystemDesign/Databases.md

   - systems requiring transactional gaurantees - i.e. Financial or concurrent systems with strict accuracy requirements
   - High frequency write scenarios - in ES last write wins, so this could be problematic with race conditions etc.
 - For those looking for highly performant analytics engines for write-heavy workloads, it’s a good choice.

+## Sqlite

+- In memory database good for development (not necessarily production)
+- Is a basic text file on the file system containing the data - no engine needed.